lwqwag/OpenCVSharp-Samples/README.md

 OpenCVSharp Samples
 =======
-A collection of samples about using OpenCV in .NET applications.
+A collection of samples about using OpenCV in .NET applications,fork from (https://github.com/VahidN/OpenCVSharp-Samples).

 - **Sample01**: How to create a simple 2D image and show it using OpenCV Window.